NicolasLagaillardie/mpst_rust_github/artifact.md

 ./scripts/ping_pong_mesh_ring.sh # This will take around 1 hour
 ```

-The above nechmakrs run a set o fthe becnhmarks from Figure 9.
+The above benchmarks run a set of the benchmarks from Figure 9.
-In particualr, `ping_pong` protocols are up to 200 loops,
+In particular, `ping_pong` protocols are up to 200 loops,
 and `mesh` and `ring` protocols are up to _five_ participants.

-**Results:** After runnign the above scripts,
+**Results:** After running the above scripts,
-5 graphs will be displays correposning to Figure 9.
+5 graphs will be displays corresponding to Figure 9.

-The graphs are also displayed using `Python matplotlib` and the row data for the graphs  (.csv files)
-is in the [results/](results/) folder.
+The graphs are displayed using `Python matplotlib` and the row data for the graphs (.csv files) is in the [results/](results/) folder.

 <details>
 <summary>
 Details on the content of the raw .csv files data (optional reading).
 </summary>

 The `ping_pong_mesh_ring.sh` scripts generate 3 files: